Emesiah/devops-micro-internship-pravinmishra/week-02-agentic-ai/assignments/assignment-04-subagents.md

 2. Open `cost-optimizer.md` — note the `tools` and `model` fields
 3. Open `tf-writer.md` — note the `tools` and `model` fields
 4. Write a short answer (2–3 sentences each) to these 3 questions:
-   - Why does the cost optimizer use Haiku instead of Sonnet?
+   - Why does the cost optimizer use Haiku instead of Sonnet?the cost optimizer does not need deep reasoning,it only scans resources,check price classes and compare storage tier.this few task.
-   - Why does the security auditor NOT have Write in its tools list?
+   - Why does the security auditor NOT have Write in its tools list?this is because it's an Auditor ,it does not need to write or modify any file.
-   - Why does the tf-writer use `inherit` instead of a specific model?
+   - Why does the tf-writer use `inherit` instead of a specific model?because code generation quality depend on the model.so if am using opus for the big changes ,i want my writer on the changes too.so inherit gives that flexibility.

 **Expected Output:** 3 written answers in your GitHub Repository folder showing you understand the design decisions behind each agent.